security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 [*] tikiwiki195
 ```

-We can dump *all* of these using the `--dump-all` flag. **Warning**, this command will take a long time.
+We can dump *all* of these using the `--dump-all` flag. **Warning**: this command will take a long time.
 There are a lot of tables across these databases on the MySQL server on Metasploitable2.

 ```shell
 sqlmap -u "http://192.168.56.102/dvwa/vulnerabilities/sqli/?id=1&Submit=Submit#" --cookie="$COOKIE" --dump-all
 ```

-This demonstrates why isolating apps from one another -- why using separate MySQL servers for separate apps, instead of hosting multiple apps on a single server -- can help reduce the blast radius if an app is found to have a vulnerability.
+This demonstrates why isolating apps from one another--why using separate MySQL servers for separate apps, instead of hosting multiple apps on a single server--can help reduce the blast radius if an app is found to have a vulnerability.
 A SQL injection in the DVWA application exposed *all* apps hosted on this server.